-Since SEED's founding, nearly 2,600 K-16 teachers from 42 U.S. states and 15 other countries have become SEED seminar facilitators.
-In total, SEED seminars have engaged over 30,000 teachers to date, who in turn have influenced more than 3 million students and helped them experience greater equity and diversity in their curriculum, communities, and campuses — in public schools, private schools, and English-speaking international schools.
+Since SEED's founding, more than 2,900 N-16 teachers from 45 U.S. states and 15 other countries have become SEED seminar facilitators.
+In total, SEED seminars have engaged over 30,000 teachers to date, who in turn have influenced more than three million students and helped them experience greater equity and diversity in their communities, institutions, and schools.

 Informed by McIntosh’s seminal work on White privilege, male privilege, and curriculum re-vision, as well as Style’s metaphor of “curriculum as window and mirror” and her call for balancing "scholarship on the shelves" with "scholarship in the selves," SEED encouraged teachers to share their own experiences about gender, race, and other systems of privilege and oppression.
 The first SEED New Leaders Week was held in July 1987 in Claremont, California.
-Teachers then led year-long, monthly SEED seminars in their own schools and communities, facilitating conversations with their peers about how these aspects of life relate to school curricula.
+Teachers who participated then led year-long, monthly SEED seminars in their own schools and communities, facilitating conversations with their peers about how systems of privilege and oppression relate to school curricula.

 Dr. Brenda Flyswithhawks, a long-time presenter and later manager of the national summer workshops, joined McIntosh and Style as a co-director of National SEED in 2002.

 McIntosh, Style, Flyswithhawks, and other SEED leaders continued not only to facilitate the New Leaders Weeks, but also to publish articles and books that further explored SEED concepts.
 (See the Timeline.)